johnvasx/odin-recipes/README.md

 Odin Recipes

 It is the first project in "The Odin Project" showcasing HTML.
-It is a basic website with links to multiple local HTML files as well as links found on the web.
+This project is a basic website with links to multiple local HTML files as well as links found on the web.

 Odin Project Foundations: <a href="https://www.theodinproject.com/paths/foundations/courses/foundations/" rel="_blank">here</a>.